Italy: The Dolomites, Bolzano to Ora | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

 After breakfast, ride to the nearby railway station and board a local train to San Candido in the Pusteria Valley.
-Your ticket is included and the trains are frequent.
-This ancient city on the doorstep of Austria rose up around its abbey, which was founded in 769.
-Visit the Romanesque Duomo della Collegiata—the oldest monastery in the Dolomites—and drink at one of the many stone fountains in the cobblestone pedestrian area.
-Consider browsing a local market or café for a takeaway lunch that you can enjoy later.
+Your ticket is included, and trains run every 30 minutes from early morning.
+This ancient town, near the Austrian border, grew up around its abbey, founded in 769.
+Visit the Romanesque Duomo della Collegiatathe oldest monastery in the Dolomites—and enjoy a drink from one of the many stone fountains in the cobblestone pedestrian zone.
+Consider stopping at a local market or café for a takeaway lunch to enjoy later.

-Set out on your mostly downhill route, arriving at the beautiful Toblacher Lake, the ideal spot for your picnic lunch.
-Continue to Brunico along riverside bike paths, through picturesque villages and sylvan forests.
-As you ride, you will notice that the main language here is German and the architecture and culture reflect an Austrian influence.
+Set out on your mostly downhill ride, arriving at the beautiful Toblacher Lake, an ideal spot for a scenic picnic.
+Continue back to Brunico along riverside bike paths, passing through picturesque villages and peaceful forests.
+As you ride, you’ll notice that the dominant language is German and that the architecture and culture reflect the region’s Austrian heritage.

-We suggest you put some time aside this afternoon to take a funicular to the summit of Plan de Corones, at 7,464 feet.
-The views of South Tyrol from the top of the plateau are incredible.
-If there is time, you can visit Lumen, the unique Museum of Mountain Photography at the summit.
-Set in a stunning modern building inspired by its alpine surroundings, this unique space offers fascinating exhibits.
-You may dine here if you wish.
-Check the time of the last funicular up and plan your day accordingly.
+We recommend setting aside time this afternoon to take the funicular to the summit of Plan de Corones at 7,464 feet (2,275 meters).
+The panoramic views of South Tyrol from the top are breathtaking.
+If time permits, visit LUMEN – Museum of Mountain Photography, located at the summit.
+This striking, modern museum blends architecture and alpine storytelling in a truly unique space.
+You may also wish to dine here.
+Be sure to check the last funicular departure and plan your day accordingly.

 Today's Ride Choices